lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Motivation

 We often find ourselves joining or being added to numerous whatsapp chat groups and some time the number of unread chats can run up to hundreds or in some cases even more.
-This app can help a use to get the most relevant information(s) rather than manually skimming through a whoel lot of chats.
+This app can help a use to get the most relevant information(s) rather than manually skimming through a whole lot of chats.

 ## Problem Solving Steps